cj-mills/christianjmills/_posts/2021-2-24-End-To-End-In-Game-Style-Transfer-Tutorial-1.md

 layout: post
 toc: false
 comments: true
-description: This is part 1 of a tutorial series that covers how to train your own style transfer model and implement it in Unity using the Barracuda library.
+description: This is part 1 of a tutorial series that covers how to train your own style transfer model with PyTorch and implement it in Unity using the Barracuda library.
 categories: [style_transfer, pytorch, unity, tutorial]
 hide: true
 permalink: /:title/